Thorrdu/CUTC/readme.md

 - **Enhanced error handling**: Smart troubleshooting and recovery
 - **Cross-platform support**: Works on Windows, Mac, and Linux

+### ✨ New Features: Image and File Context

+CUTC now supports providing images and files as direct context in your prompts.

+- **🖼️ Image Context**: Provide a path to an image (`.png`, `.jpg`, etc.), and the agent will "see" it.
+- **📄 File Context**: Provide a path to a text file, and the agent will read its content.

 ---

 ## ✅ What CUTC Does